marjoleinF/basicLVM2025/README.md

 From this repository, we will share all materials (slides, datasets, exercises, answers to exercises) for the course.
 A separate folder will be created for each of the morning and afternoon sessions.

-Locations:
+**Locations**

 * Monday June 16 2025: 1A24
 * Wednesday June 18 2025: 5A23
-* Friday June 20 2025: 5A29

-Times:
+**Times**

 * Morning sessions: 10:00 – 13:00
-* Afternoon sessions: 14:00 – 17:00
+* Afternoon sessions: 14:00 – 17:30

-Topics and instructor:
+**Topics and instructor**

 Monday:

-* Morning: Introduction, instructor: Marjolein Fokkema
+* Morning: Introduction, path models.
+Instructor: Marjolein Fokkema

-* Afternoon: Basic Confirmatory Factor Analyses, instructor: Mathilde Verdam
+* Afternoon: Basic Confirmatory Factor Analyses.
+Instructor: Mathilde Verdam

 Wednesday:

-* Morning: Latent growth curves (incl. panel models), instructor: Mathilde Verdam
+* Morning: Latent growth curves (incl. panel models).
+Instructor: Mathilde Verdam

-* Afternoon: Ordered-categorical indicators, instructor: Marjolein Fokkema
+* Afternoon: Ordered-categorical indicators, missing data.
+Instructor: Marjolein Fokkema

-Friday:

-* Morning: Multigroup Models, instructor: Mathilde Verdam

-* Afternoon: Miscellaneous (send your topic and model requests!), instructor: Marjolein Fokkema